Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 In addition to having dependencies on one another, the JavaScript components have dependencies on third-party products.
 These are:
 - [Solr](#solr): The [SDMX Faceted Search Service](#sdmx-faceted-search) must be able to reach an appropriately configured instance of the [Apache Solr](https://lucene.apache.org/solr/) search platform
 - [Redis](#redis): Both the [SDMX Faceted Search Service](#sdmx-faceted-search) and the [Share Service](#share-service) must be able to reach an appropriately configured instance (or instances... there's no obligation to share an instance) of the [Redis](https://redis.io/) in-memory database
-- [Keycloak](#keycloak): In order to support authentication and authorization, the [Data Lifecycle Manager](#data-lifecycle-manager) expects there to exist an appropriately-configured [Keycloak](https://www.keycloak.org/) server.
+- [Keycloak](#keycloak): In order to support authentication and authorization, the [Data Lifecycle Manager](#data-lifecycle-manager) and [Data Explorer](#data-explorer) expects there to exist an appropriately-configured [Keycloak](https://www.keycloak.org/) server.
 Note: connections to the Keycloak server are made through the browser, so DLM doesn't need a direct connection.

 ## Config Service